-These courses are typically part of the core curriculum at most universities.
+These courses are typically part of the curriculum at most universities.
 Young Scholars learn how to manage the workload and the responsibilities of college-level study.
 During the program, Young Scholars have access to the program director and college advisors who assist them in resolving problems or responding to other questions.

 Transportation & Housing